Rowadz/vexpest/README.md

 # Notes

-* There is a limit to unauthenticated users using the GitHub API so if you saw an error about this using the app, this means we reached this limit and you need to wait 1 hour to use it again, or just downloaded in your machine you just need npm
+* There is a limit to unauthenticated users using the GitHub API so if you saw an error about this using the app, this means we reached this limit and you need to wait 1 hour to use it again, or just download it in your machine...